 Dear Michael: I live in Phoenix now and plan to move to Los Angeles some time within the next year.
 I’ve had this question for the longest time, but no one seems to have an answer.
-I’ve been told that your résumé and headshots have to look a lot different in the big market than they do in my smaller market.
+I’ve been told that your acting résumé and headshots have to look a lot different in the big market than they do in my smaller market.
 Please share with me (and others) what a résumé and headshot should look like when submitting for jobs and representation in L.A.
 Thank you! —Airheaded in Arizona

-Dear Airheaded in Arizona: This may sound a little snobby, but résumés and headshots that don’t adhere to the current forms simply scream, “I just got in from out of town!” to big-market agents and casting folk.
+Dear Airheaded in Arizona: This may sound a little snobby, but acting résumés and headshots that don’t adhere to the current forms simply scream, “I just got in from out of town!” to big-market agents and casting folk.

 Here are the résumé basics.
 At the top: name, representation (or contact information if unrepresented), and union affiliations (if any).
 Next come credits, grouped into “Film and Television” and “Theater” (put your primary market first) followed by any special performing categories, such as “Hosting,” “Webisodes,” and so forth.
 Finally, sections for “Training” and “Special Skills.”